Sunday, November 30, 2014

 One biggie for many boys and girls is that just about every astronomy club worth its salt has a dark site for group observing.
 In the BAS years, that wasn't important.
 Even if we’d had a dark site and a way to get to and from it, we didn’t need it.
 Our suburban skies were almost as good as the average suburban-country transition zone club site today.
 But with the growth of all them subdivisions and shopping malls from the 60s till now, today most of us need something better than the backyard for our serious work.

 If you have a nice little piece of land out in the dark countryside, bully for you.
 Few of us do.
 What makes a club important here is that it is way easier to find a dark site as a group.
 With a sizable membership, it’s likely somebody knows somebody with dark country land.
 It’s also easier to get permission to use a site as an organized group than as an individual—unless you have a close friend with a country place, which, again, most of us don’t.
 Observing as a group at a dark site is also good for security's sake.
-Not because of the Mothman or the Skunk Ape (necessarily), but because of the very real presence of bad guys in the hinterlands due to the meth trade.
+Not because of the Mothman or the Skunk Ape (though all these years later, Unk can still get nervous over things like that), but because of the very real presence of bad guys in the hinterlands due to the meth trade.

 Another reason to belong to a club, and an important one these days, is that it gives you an organization and sometimes a venue for doing public outreach.
 Yeah, I know that isn't everybody’s cup of tea, but most of us realize the importance of bringing new folks into our slightly graying avocation.
 NO, I don’t think amateur astronomy is doomed to disappear as us Baby Boomers do the big chill, but there is no question it’s a Good Thing to bring new folks into the hobby.
 Not just kids, but groups that have traditionally been under-served by us—women and minorities.